DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 - Both criteria and conclusion objects should only have a single parent.
 Eg, branches can split, but should not be rejoined.

-`* This constraint has the potential to be removed.
-Further inspection would be needed.`
+`* This constraint has the potential to be removed if it proves limiting.
+However, a great deal of cell placement logic relies on this assumption.
+Further consideration would be needed.`